The Ring (magazine)

-The Ring (often called The Ring magazine or Ring magazine) is a boxing magazine, that was first published in 1922 as a boxing and wrestling magazine.
-As the sporting legitimacy of professional wrestling came more into question, The Ring shifted to becoming exclusively a boxing-oriented publication.
+The Ring Magazine (Publishing) (often called The Ring or Ring magazine) is a boxing magazine, that was first published in 1922 as a boxing and wrestling magazine.
+As the sporting legitimacy of professional wrestling became increasingly dubious, The Ring shifted to becoming exclusively an all boxing publication.

 Ring began publishing annual ratings of boxers in 1924.
-With its November/December 2022 issue, the magazine stopped publication of its regular monthly print issues and will remain a digital publication, offering occasional special interest print issues.
+Following the November/December issue in 2022, the magazine announced it would halt its print editions, while remaining a digital only publication with occasional special print editions.
+However, in 2025 following a revitalization under new owner Turki Al-Sheikh, The Ring once again returned to regular monthly print issues.

 History

 The Ring, founded and published by future International Boxing Hall of Fame member Nat Fleischer, has perpetrated boxing scandals, helped make unknown fighters famous worldwide, and covered boxing's biggest events of all time.
 Dan Daniel was a co-founder and prolific contributor to The Ring through most of its history.

 Another founding partner was John L. "Ike" Dorgan (April 15, 1879 – December 27, 1960), a bookbinder, boxing manager (for Harry Ebbets and Charles Francis "Frank" Moran, known as "The Fighting Dentist"), press agent (for boxing promoter George L. "Tex" Rickard), and publicity manager for the Madison Square Garden.
 He remained with this influential publication until his retirement in 1930.

 The Ring refers to itself (and is referred to by others) as "The Bible of Boxing."
 During the Fleischer years, the contents page or indicia of every issue carried the claim: "The Ring is a magazine which a man may take home with him.
 He may leave it on his library table safe in the knowledge that it does not contain one line of matter either in the text or the advertisements which would be offensive.
 The publisher of The Ring guards this reputation of his magazine jealously.
 It is entertaining and it is clean."

 In 1972, following Fleischer's death, his son-in-law and managing editor Nat Loubet took over as publisher.
 In 1977, Loubet launched three international editions of the magazine.
 The Spanish version, Ring En Español, was published in Venezuela and distributed to all Spanish-speaking countries and the United States (U.S.) until 1985.
 There was also a Japanese version published in Tokyo and a French version published in Paris.

 In 1977, managing editor of The Ring Johnny Ort, fabricated records of selected boxers, and elevated their rankings, securing them lucrative fights on the American ABC television network, as part of the United States Championship Tournament orchestrated by promoter Don King.
 The deception was uncovered by boxing writer Malcolm "Flash" Gordon and ABC staffer Alex Wallau and the United States Championship tournament was cancelled by ABC.